DSU-Digital-Sound-Design/f-25-dad-424-sound-design-for-games/content/schedule.md

 - [Level 6: Compose Yourself!
 The Art of Composing for Games](../lectures/week-6/level-6/)
 - Some game music analysis from https://www.youtube.com/watch?v=DtHLMGiQlJw&list=PL-ZQIvQFPv4J_32ofFpI5Nd-WCk88rAC4

-> Exercise 3: Compose a short game music composition with multiple loops - DUE next Tuesday 2/7
+> Exercise 3: Prepare a short game music analysis using some or all of the topics we talked about today.
+DUE 2/8.
+Instructions on D2L.

 <!--
 # Week 5 (2/5)